-Publicity on Library property is limited to designated areas.
+- Publicity on Library property is limited to designated areas.

-	- Permission to use a room does not constitute nor imply a statement of support by the Library and the Board of Library Trustees for the organization, content or subject matter of the event.
+- Permission to use a room does not constitute nor imply a statement of support by the Library and the Board of Library Trustees for the program sponsors, content, presenters or subject matter of the event.

 - No items are to be removed from, attached to or hung on the wall of any room space.